Strong leaping skills help a bizarre hermaphrodite fish live out of water for weeks at a time, new research shows.

 The team of scientists filmed a rivulus stranded out of water and found that the fish did a "tail flip" to travel.
 Lying flat on the ground, it curled its head up and then sprung its tail into action, propelling itself both vertically and sideways, the video footage shows.

 For comparison, the researchers filmed a largemouth bass flopping around out of water.
 The bass curled its body into a "c" shape and pushed off the ground, mostly vertically and without much control over its direction.

-"Bass are very poor performers at jumping on land, as expected since they very rarely make terrestrial excursions," study researcher Benjamin Perlman of Wake Forest University explained in a statement.
-Bass typically only end up on land when they are washed ashore, chased out by a predator or accidentally hit the ground when leaping out of the water to catch an insect.
+"Bass are very poor performers at jumping on land, as expected since they very rarely make terrestrial excursions," study researcher Benjamin Perlman, of Wake Forest University, explained in a statement.
+Bass typically only end up on land when they are washed ashore, chased out by a predator or accidently hit the ground when leaping out of the water to catch an insect.